This page contains affiliate links. We may earn a commission on purchases. Disclosure

 • Strong Pick — a compelling choice for a specific use case or budget

-• Niche Pick — right for a narrow audience; not the default recommendation
+• Niche Pick — right for a narrow audience or a product with significant tradeoffs; not the default recommendation

 • Skip— included for completeness; we don't recommend it